thangarajvisolve/Sample/README.markdown

 NOTE :` The category name arguments passed to the application needs to be configured in the log4cpp configuration file with the appender and layout format.`

-**4.1.1.** Start the` pulse-oximeter  publisher shell script` on the other terminal , once multiple publishers need to publish the topic using the following command
+**4.1.1.** `Multiple publishers` need to publish the data on the topic use the following command with the options

       ./pulseox-pub.sh --